ClickCease

 Are There Specific Regulations in Alabama for Listing a House With Asbestos?

 Yes, Alabama has rules for disclosing asbestos when selling homes.
-Sellers need to follow these legal requirements, which might involve extra disclosures or testing, before putting the house on the market.
+Sellers must follow these legal requirements, which might involve extra disclosures or testing, before putting the house on the market.

 What Does Asbestos Testing Involve When Selling a House?